gsivaprabu/AngularJS-Path/2.x/03 Angular Getting Started/07 More on Components/04 Using Lifecycle Hooks/README.md

 # Angular Getting Started - 07 More on Components - 04 Using Lifecycle Hooks

 Component Lifecycle
-- Create
+- Create the component
-- Render
+- Render it
 - Create and render children
-- Process changes
+- Process changes (When its data bound properties change)
-- Destroy
+- Destroy (Then destroy it  before removing its template from the DOM)

 ### Component Lifecycle Hooks
 - OnInit: Perform component initialization,retrieve data